Can’t Click Anything on Desktop in Windows 11/10 (Fix)

 Check if there is any software restricting you from clicking

-If you find any such software, try closing it or removing it from your system to see if it resolves the issue.
-You may need to update or reinstall the software if it is necessary for your system’s functionality.
+If you find any such software, check any settings that might be causing the issue or just try to close it or uninstall it to see if it resolves the issue.
+You can also try to update or reinstall the software if it is bugged out.

 PowerToys Keyboard Manager